DavidoF3/MLOps-cicd-for-ml/README.md

 # GitHub Actions

 [[Github Actions](https://docs.github.com/en/actions)] need to be located in a folder named `.github/workflows`.
-See example Action file with comments `xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`
+See example [Action file](.github/workflows/ci.yaml) with comments.

 Best way to start is with a `template`.
-We can Google `github actions example workflows` or use [GitHub docs](https://docs.github.com/en/actions/quickstart) (containing an example).
+We can Google `github actions example workflows` or use the [Github docs example](https://docs.github.com/en/actions/quickstart).
+Some details about the action file are:
+* If we create new files locally and want to run them through a Github actions workflow, we won't have access to it directly. `Third party actions` allow you to use pre-defined worfklows, to do things like cloning contents of the current repo (see [Github checkout action](https://github.com/actions/checkout)), which is on of the most commonly use cases.
+In the [workflow file](.github/workflows/ci.yaml), third party actions are called with the `uses` command.
-* Check [events that trigger workflows](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows) when they are called (eg. push).
+* Github Actions are triggerd by specific commands.
+Check [events that trigger workflows](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows), to know which commands  can trigger Github Actions (eg. git push).
 * The characters `${{ }}` are used for [special variables](https://docs.github.com/en/actions/learn-github-actions/contexts) about the context of the run.

+## Action Secrets

+Allow to use sensitive information (eg. passwords or tokens) inside Github action workflows without having to store it in the open where everyone can see them.
+We can define new `Secrets` in: `repo > Settings > Secrets and Variables > Actions > New Repository Secret`.

+To access the secret, we need to reference it in your workflow